Eleutheromania

 Eleutheromania, or eleutherophilia is "a mania or frantic zeal for freedom".
-Some usages of the term make it sound like it could be used in a medical context with a hint of an irrational disorder, such as John G Robertson's definition that described it as a mad zeal or irresistible craving for freedom.
-However other usages assign to the term normal human emotional responses such as a mere passion for liberty.
-Individuals with this condition are called eleutheromaniacs.
+The term is sometimes used in a psychological context, likened to a mental disorder, such as John G. Robertson's definition as a mad zeal or irresistible craving for freedom.
+However, it is also sometimes used to simply mean a passion for liberty.
+Individuals espousing these ideals are called eleutheromaniacs.
 An antonym for the term is eleutherophobia.
 An individual that fears freedom is an eleutherophobe.